HarperDB/documentation/docs/deployments/upgrade-hdb-instance.md

     hostname: node-1
 ```

-`replication.url` – This should be set to the URL of the current HarperDB instance.
+`replication.url` – This should be set to the URL of the current Harper instance.

 `replication.hostname` – Since we are upgrading from NATS, this value should match the `clustering.nodeName` of the current instance.